Derric01/Voice_translator/README.md

 Audio data is sent to AssemblyAI for transcription.
 Processing:

-The transcribed text is sent to a translation API.
+The transcribed text is sent to a translation API
 The translated text is sent to Eleven Labs TTS for audio output.
 Output: